 Gene Hackman and Orion Pictures split the $500,000 needed to purchase the movie rights to the book.
 But Hackman dropped out days after he watched clips of himself at the 1989 Oscars as FBI Agent Rupert Anderson in Alan Parker's Mississippi Burning; he decided he didn't want to follow up a dark role with an even more unlikable character.

-Jodie Foster initially wanted to buy the film rights to Thomas’ book herself, but Hackman beat her to it.
+Jodie Foster initially wanted to buy the film rights to Thomas’s book herself, but Hackman beat her to it.
 She then settled for fighting for the role of FBI agent Clarice Starling.
 Director Jonathan Demme wanted Pfeiffer, but like a lot of other actors, she was “concerned about the darkness of the piece.”
-Demme didn’t like Foster’s Boston accent in her movie The Accused, even though it won her an Oscar, but after meeting the determined actress twice, he changed his mind.
+Demme didn’t like Foster’s Boston accent in her movie The Accused, even though it won her an Oscar.
+But after meeting the determined actress twice, he changed his mind.

 Demme directed the 1988 comedy Married to the Mob (starring Pfeiffer), which didn’t portray the FBI in the smartest light.
 After the agency impressed Foster with their handling of a death threat against her, they had earned her respect, enough that she approached Demme before filming to make sure that the FBI would be portrayed “in the correct way.”

-It was Hopkins’ idea for Lecter to wear white.
+It was Hopkins’s idea for Lecter to wear white.
 His theory was that people already have a fear of doctors and dentists who wear white on the job.

 The line that most people think was a quote is actually, "Good evening, Clarice."

 11. Thomas Harris did not base Hannibal Lecter on any one person.